MGLVA Career and Technical Education CTE - MyNorth.com

 Â OTHER REQUIRED QUALIFICATIONS:

-Â * Experience using a student information system and/or other type of database

-Â * Microsoft Office (Outlook, Word, Excel, PowerPoint, Project, Visio, etc.); Web proficiency.
+Â * Proficiency in Microsoft Office (Outlook, Word, Excel); student database software; Web

 Â * Ability to pass required background check